Birkbeck2/web-development/how_the_internet_works.md

 But if you want to be precise, [the internet is the underlying infrastructure](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work) for worldwide activity to happen between computers.
 It is a global network of computers, of hardware.

 The activity that happens on top of the infrastructure is called the *world wide web*.
-The world wide web is the set of standards&mdash;the system of agreements or protocols&mdash;that makes it possible for signals to be exchanged and received in a way that machines can read them.
+The world wide web is the set of standards&mdash;the system of agreements or protocols&mdash;that makes it possible for text and images and other files to be sent and received in a way that machines can read them, even if they are created by different people around the world.

 ## URLs
 Every time you load a website, your computer is participating in the world wide web as a *client*, requesting that another computer act as a *server* for that website.